Foreign Language Placement, Assessment, Alternative Credit, and Waivers

 Foreign Language Requirements

-Foreign language requirements are determined by your program of study, not by the department of Modern and Classical Language Studies.
+Foreign language requirements are determined by your program of study, not by the Department of Modern and Classical Language Studies.
 The requirements for your program are described in the Kent State University Catalog.
 In most cases, your foreign language requirement will be a proficiency requirement, meaning that the requirement can be met by successfully completing the highest course in the requirement or another course above that level.
-If you place higher than Elementary I in foreign language or ASL, this means you may be able to complete your requirement with fewer courses than are presumed for students with no foreign language or American Sign Language experience.
+If you place higher than Elementary I in a foreign language or ASL, this means you may be able to complete your requirement with fewer courses than students with no foreign language or American Sign Language experience.
 If you place into Elementary II or higher in your planned language of study, you should consult your academic advisor and the Kent State University Catalog or contact the MCLS Undergraduate Coordinator at MCLS@kent.edu to explore the best options for completing your language requirement.